-2 June The Italian university lecturer Vittorio Beonio Brocchieri flew in his private aircraft from Italy to Oslo/Kjeller nonstop from Bergen (Flatøen) to naval air force base in Horten.
+The Italian university lecturer Vittorio Beonio Brocchieri flew in his private aircraft from Italy to Oslo/Kjeller airfield.
+He would continue his flight through Norway, but no additional information found.

+The Norwegian naval officer 1st Lieutenant Edwin Manshaus flew the naval aircraft M.F.11 (registration ...) nonstop from Bergen (Flatøen) to naval air force base in Horten.
 He took off at 09.15 hrs and after a flight of 1 hour and 50 minutes he arrived in Horten.